-‘Unbreakable’ Actors to Return for M. Night Shyamalan’s Sequel ‘Glass’
+'Unbreakable' actors to return for M. Night Shyamalan’s sequel 'Glass'

-Spencer Treat Clark and Charlayne Woodard, who appeared in M. Night Shyamalan’s “Unbreakable,” are reprising their roles in “Glass,” the filmmaker’s sequel to the 2000 hit.
+Spencer Treat Clark and Charlayne Woodard, who appeared in M. Night Shyamalan’s Unbreakable, are reprising their roles in Glass, the filmmaker’s sequel to the 2000 hit.

-“Glass” is a follow-up to Shyamalan’s films “Split” and “Unbreakable,” in which Bruce Willis starred as David Dunn, a security guard who discovers he has superhuman powers that allow him to see the crimes people have committed by touching them.
+Glass is a follow-up to Shyamalan’s films Split and Unbreakable, in which Bruce Willis starred as David Dunn, a security guard who discovers he has superhuman powers that allow him to see the crimes people have committed by touching them.

-Willis and his “Unbreakable” co-star Samuel L. Jackson are also returning, along with “Split” stars James McAvoy and Anya Taylor-Joy.
+Willis and his Unbreakable co-star Samuel L. Jackson are also returning, along with Split stars James McAvoy and Anya Taylor-Joy.

-In “Glass,” Dunn pursues Crumb’s superhuman figure of The Beast in a series of escalating encounters, while the shadowy presence of Elijah Price, aka Mr. Glass (Jackson), emerges as an orchestrator who holds secrets critical to both men.
+In Glass, Dunn pursues Crumb’s superhuman figure of The Beast in a series of escalating encounters, while the shadowy presence of Elijah Price, aka Mr. Glass (Jackson), emerges as an orchestrator who holds secrets critical to both men.

 Clark is back as Willis’ son, while Woodard is returning to play Jackson’s mother.

-Jason Blum, Marc Bienstock, Ashwin Rajan, and Shyamalan are producing “Glass” for Universal.
+Jason Blum, Marc Bienstock, Ashwin Rajan, and Shyamalan are producing Glass for Universal.
 The movie hits theaters on Jan.
 18, 2019.

 Get more from Variety and Variety411: Follow us on Twitter, Facebook, Newsletter